 ELIGIBILITY REQUIREMENTS

-To become fully Eligible for the Priority Process, students must be currently enrolled and:
+To become fully eligible for the Private Process, students must:

-• Complete and earn 100% on the Priority Off-campus Quiz (link to the quiz through the Spaces site)
+• Complete and earn 100% on the Off-campus Quiz (posted in the Spaces site) by the stated deadline

 • Have had a 2.5 cumulative GPA as of the beginning of the spring semester their junior year

-• Not be on Disciplinary Probation Level I (at time of Eligibility determination or Release) and have never been on Disciplinary Probation Level II while a student at Lafayette College
+• Never been on Disciplinary Probation Level II while a student at Lafayette College

-• Not have another required housing assignment for the next (senior) academic year. (ex. chapter house or other living group rosters)
+• Not have another required housing assignment for the next academic year (senior). (ex. chapter house or other living group rosters)

-*Members of the junior class who are on a leave of absence during the spring semester may participate in the process if/when reinstated for the Fall semester.
+*Members of the junior class who are on a leave of absence during may participate in the process if/when reinstated for the Fall semester as long as their class status meets the eligibility.

 ELIGIBILITY NOTIFICATIONS

-Individual students who meet all eligibility criteria will receive a subsequent notice via email that they are fully eligible to continue in the priority process.
-Students who meet all requirements by the deadline, will be included in the random process to offer permission for release.
+Individual students who meet all eligibility criteria will receive a subsequent notice via email that they are fully eligible to continue in the private process.
+Students who meet all requirements by the deadline, will be included in the random release process.
+Students can become eligible after the deadline but they only qualify to be pulled in as a roommate.

 APPEALS OF ELIGIBILITY CRITERIA